azfarhussain-10p/reactATS/docs/features/job-draft-publishing.md

 - Close jobs instead of deleting them to maintain historical data
 - Use the featured flag for high-priority positions
 - Regularly review draft jobs to either publish or remove them
+- When placing a job on hold, communicate status to existing applicants

 ## Related Features